leangjia/blender_docs/trunk/blender_docs/manual/editors/3dview/navigate/navigation.rst

    :Hotkey:    :kbd:`Shift-B`

-The *Zoom Region* tool allows you to specify a rectangular region and zoom in so that the region fills the 3D View.
+The *Zoom Region* tool allows you to specify a rectangular region and zoom in so that the region fills the 3D Viewport.

 You can access this through via the shortcut :kbd:`Shift-B`, then :kbd:`LMB` click and drag a rectangle to zoom into.